Providing Essential Resources – Fundamental to Ending War

 Daly's argument is that we must shift our economies to avoid ecological disaster.
 A campaign to end war also argues that we must shift our relationship to resources, and that as we shift our economic behavior to avoid ecological disaster, we can, and should, also do so with an eye to making shifts that enable sustainable living in harmony with the Earth so that all people have access to the basic essentials.

 In 2010, the IPCC, the Intergovernmental Panel on Climate Change, issued a definitive report.
-Some of the debate is now over.
+The debate is now over.
 The overwhelming majority of knowledgeable experts agree that the globe is warming at an uncommonly rapid, very unsettling, rate, and that this warming was triggered by increased human activity.
 The process may now be taking on a life of its own.
-For example, the ice caps at the tops and bottom of the world are melting, which means less heat from the white ice is reflected from the earth and more heat is capture by the water.
+For example, the ice caps at the top and bottom of the world are melting, which means less heat from the white ice is reflected from the earth and more heat is capture by the water.
 This makes the ice melt even faster, no matter what we may try to do.

 Now the debates among experts are about exactly how much the climate will warm, and how fast, and what exactly are going to be the consequences for our societies and countries.
 The general outlook is pretty clear, and not good: more and stronger hurricanes, more and longer droughts, uncommonly heavy rainfalls that bring on flooding, a rise in sea-water level that will wipe out some countries and a lot of shoreline real estate, disease-bearing insects moving into formerly disease free locations, shifts in agricultural productivity as seasonal changes shift, the extinction of plants and animals that can't move fast enough to get into a new location that can support their lives.